 The course is a natural progression from the Lower Intermediate Chinese course.
 The course consists of three terms (each term consists of 12 weeks) with a continued focus on developing the practical listening, spoken and reading skills of the course participants, but gradually moving on to use the Chinese language to express one’s ideas and viewpoints with a wider range of vocabulary on various topics.
 By the end of the course, the participants should be able to engage in discussions of non-specialist current topics.
 It is also hoped that the participants should develop the ability to read traditional form of Chinese characters, as the textbook comes in both simplified and traditional forms

 Course participants will have the freedom to develop their own vocabulary depending on their interest, and will develop the skills to gather information from authentic sources in Chinese.

 The course uses "A Trip to China" (Princeton University Press 1996) over the period of three terms and possibly some supplementary materials prepared by the Language Centre.
-Chinese will be mainly used as the language of instruction in class.
-The course will be discussion based, with listening and speaking skills continuing to be the focus.
-Social and cultural elements will be an increased aspect of the course.
 Preparation for the class is highly recommended, and voluntary homework is set each week.

 MaterialsOur course materials page shows you what you need to buy for this course.
 Course materials are not included in the course fee and can be purchased from the SOAS bookshop firstname.lastname@example.org